Williamson’s 28 points lead Pelicans past Suns, 123-101

 NEW ORLEANS (AP) — Zion Williamson punctuated a 28-point performance with a soaring, one-handed alley-oop jam during a decisive fourth-quarter surge, and the New Orleans Pelicans soundly defeated the Phoenix Suns 123-101 on Wednesday night.

+“That’s something I get to see all the time, but it still amazes me every time he does it,” Pelicans forward Brandon Ingram said of Williamson’s knockout-blow dunk.
+“He started the game really, really good.
+He was very efficient … and he just saw everything go in tonight.

+“That’s definitely a confidence boost for him and I don’t think he needs much confidence,” Ingram added.

-Brandon Ingram scored 23 and Lonzo Ball added 18 points for New Orleans, which led by as many as 28 in the fourth quarter en route to ending a two-game slide while also stopping the Suns’ winning streak at three.
+Ingram scored 23 and Lonzo Ball added 18 points for New Orleans, which led by as many as 28 in the fourth quarter and ended a two-game slide while also stopping the Suns’ winning streak at three.

-Steven Adams, who returned from a sore left calf that had sidelined him a game-and-a-half, scored 11 points and grabbed 13 rebounds.
+Steven Adams, who returned from a sore left calf that had sidelined him 1 1/2 games, scored 11 points and grabbed 13 rebounds.

+“I don’t think there’s any doubt it was our best game of the year.,” Pelicans coach Stan Van Gundy said.
+“We played both ends of the floor well and we played for four quarters.”

 Devin Booker scored 25 for the Suns, who never led in the second half.
-Deandre Ayton had 13 points and 11 rebounds and Chris Paul had 10 points.
+Deandre Ayton had 13 points and 11 rebounds.

 The Pelicans outscored the Suns by 37 when their lineup included Williamson, who also had seven rebounds and six assists.
 He made 12 of 14 shots from the field, including the only 3-pointer he attempted.

+Williamson also was everywhere on the defensive end, defending the paint and closing out perimeter shooters.

+“Easily his best game of the year if we’re talking both ends of the floor,” Van Gundy said.
+“That’s by far the best defense I’ve seen him play.
+He covered a lot of ground.
+He worked really hard.”

-He also had a couple alley-oop dunks, the last of which put the Pelicans up 108-82.
-After that, Suns coach Monty Williams subbed out his entire lineup with half the fourth quarter still remaining.
+Williamson also had a couple alley-oop dunks, the last of which put the Pelicans up 108-82.
+After that, Williams subbed out the entire Suns lineup with half the fourth quarter still remaining.

+“I know whatever energy we can get, we need, because we need to run off some wins,” Williamson said.
+“I feel like I’m improving as the season goes on.
+The game’s getting slower and slower for me.”

 The Pelicans took their first double-digit lead when Ball’s 3 made it 72-61 halfway through the third.
 It was the 14th game this season in which New Orleans had taken a lead of 10 or more.

-The Pelicans had blown six of their previous 13 double-digit leads coming in, but not this time.
+The Pelicans had blown six of the previous 13, but not this time.

 Josh Hart’s 3, Williamson’s dunk of Nickeil Alexander-Walker’s alley-oop lob and JJ Redick’s 3 helped the Pelicans finish the third period with an 88-74 lead.